jalombar/starsmasher/example_input/Creating a MESA star/Readme.md

 In this folder there are also 2 already done MESA stars!
 Start1 is a SUN (1 solar mass and 1 solar radius), Start2 is a red dwarf (0.5 solar mass and 0.5 solar radius).
 You can use them to practice with Starsmasher!

-There is also another file in this folder called "tips and tricks".
+There is also another file in previous folder called "tips and tricks to improve your simulation".
 In this one there is a list of tricks that you can add inside your sph.imput before relaxing the star, for example, to make it rotate!

 For any problems please contact Francesco Radica at "francyrad.info@gmail.com".